 First, I will clean and finely chop the onion; I cut it so small that it softens as soon as possible and does not feel the pieces in the filling.

-Then I first peeled the mushrooms (usually I leave them like that) and cut them into small pieces because that seems me to look better in the filling.
+Then I peeled the mushrooms (usually I leave them like that) and cut them into small pieces because they look better in the filling.

 Make the Filling

-In my stuffed turkey tenderloin recipe, the filling is made very quickly and is simple.
+My stuffed turkey tenderloin recipe makes the filling very quickly and is simple.

 In a non-stick pan, heat three tablespoons of sunflower oil (you can put olive oil) and fry the chopped onion over medium heat.
 Season with half a teaspoon of sea salt and sauté for about two minutes to soften.

 Add the finely chopped mushrooms and season with a teaspoon of sea salt, half a teaspoon of freshly ground black pepper and a teaspoon of dried marjoram.

 Mix with a wooden spoon and sauté for about two to three minutes until removed from the water content.
 Set the pan aside to cool slightly and continue with the turkey tenderloin.